-- Hewlett Packard Enterprises (HPE) uses the Lightbend Platform to provide smarter data center infrastructure solutions by adding near real-time insights to the InfoSight predictive analytics platform.
+- Hewlett Packard Enterprises (HPE) uses Lightbend products to provide smarter data center infrastructure solutions by adding near real-time insights to the InfoSight predictive analytics platform.

-- Capital One uses the Lightbend Platform for real-time auto loan decisioning.
+- Capital One uses Lightbend products for real-time auto loan decisioning.
 The new Auto Navigator system reduced response times from 55 hours to under 200 milliseconds.

-- Credit Karma uses the Lightbend Platform to provide hyper-personalized data analytics to its users.
+- Credit Karma uses Lightbend products to provide hyper-personalized data analytics to its users.
 The Lightbend Platform allowed Credit Karma to scale its ML model processing, enabling the company to give information to users who were looking to improve their credit scores.